khakhalin/notes/keywords/matplotlib.md

 # Dates

-A pretty minimalistic formatter for dates that only shows years when they change (basically, the smallest amount of labeling that still unambiguously labels the dates):
+A pretty, minimalistic formatter for dates that only shows years when they change (basically, the smallest amount of labeling that still unambiguously labels the dates):

 ```python
 import matplotlib.dates